COAPE Diploma in Animal Behaviour

 The successful completion of the Diploma in Animal Behaviour will qualify you as a COAPE Behaviour Practitioner.
 This course will help you achieve your goal of making Animal Behaviour your full-time profession, whether you choose to work with companion animals, animals in rescue facilities, captive wildlife, rehabilitation or any animals where behavioural analysis, emotionality, training and behaviour modification may be required.

 Being your own boss has a lot of merit for people who enjoy working from home and working their own hours.
 If you choose to work with companion animals, networking with rescue organisations, trainers and veterinarians in your area is very important as this is where the majority of your referrals will come from.
 Most of these establishments do not have the time or resources available to address behaviour problems and are usually very relieved to be able to refer clients with problematic pets to someone who is highly qualified to deal with them.
 Plus, COAPE keeps a database of students who have successfully completed the Diploma and refers clients to them on a regular basis.
-If you want to work with other species, the Diploma is still the course for you – we use dogs and cats as our example animals because most people are familiar with them, but the course teaches mammalian behaviour and therefore is suitable for anyone wanting to work with other species too.
+If you want to work with other species, the Diploma is still the course for you – you will notice that dogs and cats are the 2 species we concentrate on in the Diploma because most people are familiar with them, but the course teaches mammalian behaviour and therefore is suitable for anyone wanting to work with any other mammalian species too.
 We teach the science of behaviour, which means once you have the tools and the know-how about applying them, you are well-equipped to work in this fascinating field, regardless of your choice of species.